open-marketplace/open-marketplace/doc/conversations.md

 ![conversations-vendor.png](images/conversations-vendor.png)

-Under chosen conversation, they can see administrator messages or replies, and respond with a message and optionally with a file.
+Under chosen conversation, vendor can see administrator messages or replies, and respond with a message and optionally submit with a file.

 ![conversation-vendor.png](images/conversation-vendor.png)

 Vendor can start a conversation with administrator by clicking `New conversation` button.
-The conversation form contains choosing category of the conversation, message and file field.
+The conversation form contains chosen category of the conversation, message and file field.

 ![new-conversation-vendor.png](images/new-conversation-vendor.png)
 ![conversation-form-vendor.png](images/conversation-form-vendor.png)